US To supercharge Pandemic Fight With Huge Vaccine Donation - UrduPoint

 US To 'supercharge' Pandemic Fight With Huge Vaccine Donation

-The United States will buy 500 million Covid-19 vaccine doses to distribute among poorer nations, the White House said Thursday, a huge donation to "supercharge" the pandemic fight with many parts of the world still struggling to contain the coronavirus

-Washington, (UrduPoint / Pakistan Point News - 10th Jun, 2021 ) :The United States will buy 500 million Covid-19 vaccine doses to distribute among poorer nations, the White House said Thursday, a huge donation to "supercharge" the pandemic fight with many parts of the world still struggling to contain the coronavirus.
+Washington, (UrduPoint / Pakistan Point News - 10th Jun, 2021 ) :The US will donate 500 million Covid-19 vaccine doses to poorer nations, the White House said Thursday, to "supercharge" the pandemic fight as the World Health Organization warned Europeans not to drop their guard because vaccination levels there remain too low to stop another wave of infections.

-The move comes as pressure over vaccine inequality grows on rich countries that secured most early supplies and where rapid immunization programs are allowing a gradual return of normal life, such as the resumption of indoor dining in France and Belgium this week.
+Both moves signalled that while pockets of the rich world have scored successes against the virus, gains are fragile and billions of mostly poor people remain unprotected.

-The United States has also faced criticism for sitting on huge stocks of unused vaccines, but with more than 60 percent of Americans having received at least one shot, Washington is moving to reclaim global leadership with the donation of 500 million Pfizer-BioNTech jabs to 92 poor and lower-middle-income nations.
+The United States has faced criticism for sitting on huge stocks of unused vaccines.
+But with more than 60 percent of Americans having received at least one shot, Washington is moving to reclaim global leadership with the donation of 500 million Pfizer-BioNTech jabs to 92 poor and lower-middle-income nations.

-"This is the largest-ever purchase and donation of vaccines by a single country and a commitment by the American people to help protect people around the world from COVID-19."
-Biden, who is attending the G7 summit in Britain this week, will also call on "the world's democracies" to contribute more to the supply of vaccines.

-The massive American donation will be channeled through the Covax program, which aims to ensure the equitable distribution of vaccines around the world.
+The massive American donation will be channelled through the Covax program, which aims to ensure equitable distribution of vaccines around the world.

-The White House said the doses will start shipping in August, with the first 200 million delivered by the end of the year and the remaining 300 million in the first half of 2022.
+The White House said the doses will start shipping in August, with the first 200 million delivered by the end of the year.

-Dismissing suggestions that it is in a so-called vaccine diplomacy contest with Russia and China, the United States has described its initiatives as a return to multilateral action after the nationalist isolationism under Biden's predecessor Donald Trump.
+- 'Glaring inequality' - Dismissing suggestions that it is in a so-called vaccine diplomacy contest with Russia and China, Washington has described its initiatives as a return to multilateral action after the nationalist isolationism under Biden's predecessor Donald Trump.

-The pandemic has claimed more than 3.7 million lives worldwide, and one of the deadliest recent waves was in India, another nation struggling with its vaccine rollout.
+Pressure on rich countries to address the glaring vaccine inequality is growing as their rising levels of immunity allow a gradual return to normal life.

+Belgium and France earlier this week resumed indoor dining, while Denmark on Thursday announced the easing of rules on face marks and crowd sizes on the eve of the kick-off for the Euro football competition.

 On Thursday, India reported a global record of more than 6,000 Covid-19 deaths in a day after one state dramatically revised its data upwards.